Bribers, Bribers on The Chain, Is Resisting All in Vain? Trustless Consensus Manipulation Through Bribing Contracts: Introduction

 \item[\textbf{Game-Theoretic Analysis of Practicality.}] We model the $\mathsf{PayToExit}$ attack as a Stackelberg game to characterize the adversary's optimal bribe.
 Our analysis demonstrates the attack's practicality, deriving an optimal per-validator bribe of $9.23$~ETH ($\approx 34,225$ USD), an accessible amount for a motivated attacker. \end{description}

 \paragraph{Outline.} The remainder of this paper is organized as follows.
 We review the pertinent background in~\Cref{sec:preliminaries}.
 We describe our system and threat models in~\Cref{sec:system_model}.
 We introduce our three bribery contracts in~\Cref{sec:bribing_contracts} and analyze the resulting incentives in~\Cref{sec:incentives}.
-Finally, we conclude our paper with potential extensions and open questions in~\Cref{sec:conclusion}.
+We discuss our related work in~\Cref{sec:related_work}.
+We conclude our paper with potential extensions and open questions in~\Cref{sec:conclusion}.